-Our First Generation servers are less strict about allocating CPU time on the host to instances.
-If your application relies on frequent CPU bursts, you may see a reduction in performance on a Standard Cloud Server.
-Conversely, if you rely on consistent CPU power (without being affected by bursts from other instances on the host), next generation cloud servers are more reliable in that respect.
+Our First Generation servers are less strict about allocating CPU time on the host to instances than our Next Generation servers.
+If your application relies on frequent CPU bursts, you may see a reduction in performance on a Next Generation Cloud Server.
+Conversely, if you rely on consistent CPU power (without being affected by bursts from other instances on the host), Next Generation Cloud Servers are more reliable in that respect.

 Note that in some cases our virtual cloud server packages can offer more virtual CPUs than our First Generation platform.
+Further, our Compute optimized Cloud Servers flavors offer the ability to emphasize CPU power in your server loadout.
 See the Cloud Servers pricing page for more information on virtual cloud server vCPU allocation.

-For instances that aren't supported by our snapshot-based migration process, or for users who prefer a more hands-on approach, we offer some articles describing how to manually migrate your data to a next generation server.
+We offer some articles describing how to manually migrate your data to a Next Generation server.

-Remember to take the size of the original server into account, as well as other considerations like the region of connected Cloud Database instances and Cloud Load Balancers when creating a new server for a manual migration.
+Remember to take the size of the original server into account, as well as other considerations like the region of connected Cloud Database instances, Cloud Load Balancers, and Cloud Block Storage volumes when creating a new server for a migration.

-Some additional factors apply when migrating to a General Purpose or I/O Cloud Server, like system disk size and configuration of any data disks.
-For advice specific to General Purpose and I/O Servers, see our article, [Migrating to a General Purpose or I/O Server].
-Our [article series on migrating a Linux server][linux] provides instructions for migrating your data via rsync, either with a manual process or with the assistance of a python script.
+Our article series on migrating a Linux server provides instructions for migrating your data via rsync, either with a manual process or with the assistance of a python script.

 Web Farm Framework on Windows 2008

 To migrate IIS and MSSQL data on Windows 2008, you can use Microsoft's Web Farm Framework per the instructions in this article.

 To migrate IIS and MSSQL data on Windows 2012, you can use Microsoft's Web Deploy tool per the instructions in this Rackspace Community post.